Build your own CRUD system on WordPress without code!

 • Table – Displays data in a table with columns and rows.

-After selecting a layout option, you can begin building your View using GravityView’s drag and drop editor.
-In the editor, you can add fields and widgets to different areas.
-Fields are the data you collect via your form and widgets are tools for navigating your View (e.g. a search bar).
+After selecting a layout option, we can begin building our View using GravityView’s drag and drop editor.
+In the editor, we can add fields and widgets to different areas.
+Fields are the data collected via our form, and widgets are tools for navigating a View (e.g., a search bar).

 The GravityView View editor